Aerocatia/haloxbox-revised/README.md

 # Halo CE - Revised (Xbox)

+### This is WIP, waiting on tooling before this can be completed.

 The "Revised" tagset provides bug fixes and quality improvements for the tags and data of Halo: Combat Evolved for the Xbox.

 This project does not set out to make changes that affect the playstyle or atmosphere of the game.